RobotMa/CarND-Behavioral-Cloning/writeup_template.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I first recorded three laps on track one using center lane driving.
+Here is an example image of center lane driving captured by the center camera:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to drive back to the lane once it deviates.
 These images show what a recovery looks like starting from ... :

 ![alt text][image3]
 ![alt text][image4]